Detection of 15 bursts from FRB 180916.J0158+65 with the uGMRT: RESULTS

 Using the interferometric visibilities that were simultaneously recorded, we can localize the brightest bursts and also search for any persistent radio emission associated with the FRB.
 The data of 2020 March 24 were processed and calibrated using the CASA software package \citep{mws+07}.
 We used 0217+738 as a complex gain calibrator.

 Even though the time resolution of the visibility data was 2.68~sec, two of the bursts from 24~March were bright enough for an imaging detection.
 Since the dispersive delay across the band is only $\approx 2.2$~sec, we did not attempt to de-disperse the visibility data.
-For Burst~04 we made an image from two time samples and for Burst~11 we made an image from one time sample.
-For each image, we did one round of phase-only self-calibration on neighboring bright sources.
+For Burst~04 we made an image from two time samples and for Burst~11 we made an image from one time sample of the calibrated visibility data.
+For each image, we also did one round of phase-only self-calibration on other bright sources in the field.
 Burst~04 was detected with a $\rm S/N = 21$ and Burst~11 with a $\rm S/N =27$.
 Both bursts could be localized to a $5\sigma$ positional uncertainty of $\lesssim 1\arcsec$.
 Although a precise localization has already been determined with VLBI for this source \citep{mnh+20}, our results provide an interesting proof-of-concept for future sub-arcsecond localizations with the GMRT.
 The instantaneous images of bursts 04 and 11 are shown in Figure~\ref{fig:burstimage2}.

 No source was detected at the FRB position in the image (see Figure~\ref{fig:burstimage2}) made with the full $\sim$2~hr observation on 24~March, which allows us to set a $3\sigma$ upper limit on the flux density at 650~MHz of $66~\mu \rm Jy$. \citet{mnh+20} used the VLA at 1.6~GHz to set a $3\sigma$ flux density limit of $18~{\mu \rm Jy}$, which is more constraining than our result for spectral indices $\alpha > -1.4$.